-Good sexual health is also an important public health issue and is fundamental to wellbeing and health.
-Poor sexual health can cause social, economic, emotional and health costs as well as stark health inequalities.
-A number of key population groups can be identified for whom there are greater risks of experiencing sexual ill health.
-These include gay, bisexual or other men who have sex with men, some black, minority and ethnic groups, sex workers and other inclusion groups as well as young people and women of reproductive age.
+Good sexual health is essential to full wellbeing and health.
+Poor sexual health can lead to significant social, emotional, economic, and health consequences and contributes to health inequalities.
+Some population groups are at greater risk of experiencing sexual ill health.
+These include gay, bisexual or other men who have sex with men (MSM), some black, minority and ethnic communities, sex workers and other inclusion groups as well as young people and women of reproductive age.